Skip to content

 Implementations:

-• 0. regexp_replace(string, string, string, option:case_sensitivity, option:multiline, option:dotall): -> string
+• regexp_replace(input: string, pattern: string, replacement: string, option:case_sensitivity, option:multiline, option:dotall): -> string

 Options: